 The expected risk premium for the Global Market Index (GMI) fell to an annualized 4.2% in December, moderately below the 4.6% estimate in the previous month.
 The revised projection for GMI (an unmanaged market-value-weighted portfolio that holds all the major asset classes) represents the ex ante premium over the projected “risk-free” rate for the long run.

-Adjusting for short-term momentum and longer-term mean-reversion factors (defined below) trims GMI’s current ex ante risk premium to an annualized 4.1%, although this projection also marks a rebound vs. estimates in recent history.
+Adjusting for short-term momentum and medium-term mean-reversion factors (defined below) generates a fractionally higher ex ante risk premium for GMI: an annualized 4.3% forecast.

 ● an estimate of GMI’s expected market price of risk, defined as the Sharpe ratio, which is the ratio of risk premia to volatility (standard deviation).